tfpauly/privacy-proxy/draft-private-access-tokens.md

 the client was able to request a token for the given (CLIENT_ID, ORIGIN_ID) tuple within its budget.
 Failure to present a token can be interpreted as a signal that the client's token budget was exceeded.

+## Client Linking

+In this example, a site wishes to determine if multiple connections from a user are from one user, or multiple.
+It is not important to map a connection to a non-anonymous user identifier.

+To instantiate this case, the site acts as a Redeemer and registers a "single token" policy with the issuer.
+In this policy, the Issuer ensures exactly one token can be issued for a given (ANON_CLIENT_ID, ORIGIN_ID) tuple.

+The redeemer requests tokens from clients, and verifies but does not enforce a one-time-use.
+With this approach, the redeemer can verify that multiple requests map to a single user across the ISSUER_POLICY_WINDOW.
+Larger windows allow for larger per-user linkability.
+It is assumed other approaches are applied to ensure clients can't be reidentified in by other identifiers carried on the request.

 # Security Considerations {#sec-considerations}